Denhonator/KHPCSpeedrunTools/LUA.md

 # Setting up
 So you are having issues getting things working for one of the Lua tools.
 Fear not this document will get you squared away!
-Follow ONE of the bellow setups for a Lua tool, then carry on into game specific mods!
+Follow ONE of the below setups for a Lua tool, then carry on into game specific mods!
 This is step one and the game specific document is step two.

 ## Before you start
-If you have not already, or run into language you are unfamiliar with go read through the [glossary](GLOSSARY.md) for terms that are used throughout.
-If there is word or short hand use that is still unclear please reach out so it can be add!
+If you have not already, or run into language you are unfamiliar with, go read through the [glossary](GLOSSARY.md) for terms that are used throughout.
+If there is word or short hand use that is still unclear please reach out so it can be added!

 ## Disclaimer
 If you are setting up for Dream Drop Distance follow the steps [here](LUA_DDD.md) instead as there are minor changes.